 PROVIDENCE, R.I.
 (AP) — Gov. Gina Raimondo is once again asking young girls what they would do if they were Rhode Island’s governor for a day.

-The Democratic governor is holding a second annual Governor for a Day essay contest to encourage young girls to become leaders as part of Women’s History Month.
+The Democratic governor is holding her annual Governor for a Day essay contest to encourage young girls to become leaders as part of Women’s History Month.

-The essay contest is open to Rhode Island girls in 5th through 8th grades.
+The essay contest is open to Rhode Island girls in the 5th through 8th grades.

-The winner will be named “governor for a day” and spend a day meeting with leaders across state government this spring.
+The winner will spend a day meeting with leaders across state government this spring.

 March 15 is the deadline to submit essays or short videos to the governor’s communications office.